panda3d/panda3d-docs/programming/using-cpp/window-framework.rst

       return (0);

-   Now, :ref:`compile and run <how-to-compile-a-c++-panda3d-program>` your file and you have your own window opened!
+   Now, :ref:`compile and run <running-your-program>` your file and you have your own window opened!

    This is the completed application: